Surviving China’s eCommerce landscape isn’t easy.

 A brand’s website in China is not typically seen as a direct sales platform, but more brands are going that way after realizing the true meaning of branding.

-Truth is: China eCommerce is no longer a one-way street.
+The truth is: China eCommerce is no longer a one-way street.
 Other than directly viewing eCommerce sites, there are more referral paths than ever:

 - Searching Engine.
 Improve your site search can undoubtedly improve conversion rates.
 Baidu is the biggest search engine in China, followed by 360 Search and Sogou.